abdelmonem55/learn-rust/multisig-factory.md

 #[near_bindgen]
 ```

-procedure macros allow creating syntax extentions like at first line we use [attribute](https://www.near-sdk.io/contract-structure/near-bindgen) for the struct to generate some code in order to validate near contract
+procedure macros allow creating syntax extentions like at first line we use [attribute](https://www.near-sdk.io/contract-structure/near-bindgen) for the struct to generate some code in order to validate near contract.

 ----